-The 129th Rose Parade presented by Honda begins at 8:00am on Monday, January 1, 2018 and will feature floral floats, spirited marching bands and high-stepping equestrian units along the 5 1/2 mile route down Colorado Boulevard.
-Actor Gary Sinise has been chosen as this year's Grand Marshall.
+The 130th Rose Parade presented by Honda begins at 8:00am on Tuesday, January 1, 2019 and will feature floral floats, spirited marching bands and high-stepping equestrian units along the 5 1/2 mile route down Colorado Boulevard.

 Experience – in person – the magic of New Year’s Day in an unrivaled celebration, exclusive to the streets of Pasadena!
 It's a celebration more than a century old – a festival of flowers, music and sports unequaled anywhere else in the world.
 It's America's New Year Celebration, a greeting to the world on the first day of the year, and a salute to the community spirit and love of pageantry that have thrived in Pasadena for more than 100 years.

-Ticketing Seating: Reserved grandstand seating for the Rose Parade is available for purchase through Sharp Seating Company, the Official Grandstand Seating Provider, from February 1, 2017 through December 31, 2017.
+Ticketing Seating: Reserved grandstand seating for the Rose Parade is available for purchase through Sharp Seating Company, the Official Grandstand Seating Provider, from February 1, 2018 through December 31, 2018.
 Contact Sharp Seating Company at (626) 795-4171.
-Find more information online.